FernandaCastro/my-pantry/README.md

 # My Pantry

-version: 0.6.0
+version: 0.7.0

-- Wizard to create pantries based on a suggested list of basic items, instead of manually enter them.
+- Pantries Dashboard to give you a quick idea how empty are your pantries.
+It also lists the top 5 lowest level products.
+- Wizard to create pantries can add items to the shopping list, if you choose so.

 Plans for next versions:

 - Delete provisioned products from the shopping list
 - 'Analyse Pantry' button should not only create an item provisioning, but also delete unecessary provisionings.
-- Pantries Dashboard
 - CRUD for Role and Permissions
 - <s>Integrate with Google Home (ie: "Consume [qty] of [product] from [pantry-name])/</s>